wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ---

-## Damage Types
+## Elemental Effects

-If you want to do more with the elements, you can remove a damage dice from your attack to have a powerful on-hit effect instead:
+When you would roll elemental damage, you can replace a damage die by one of the following effects:

 - <ins>Acid:</ins> negate armor for a round.
 - <ins>Cold:</ins> prevent movement for a round.
-- <ins>Electric:</ins> attack another nearby target for 1 dice.
+- <ins>Electric:</ins> inflict 1D4 damage to an adjacent target.
 - <ins>Fire:</ins> destroy a flammable small object.
 - <ins>Mind:</ins> charm for a round.
 - <ins>Magical:</ins> ignore resistance.
 - <ins>Poison:</ins> poison for a round.

 <details markdown="1">
-<summary>Example</summary>
+<summary><i>Example: Using Elemental Effects</i></summary>
 *Morgana the Vile casts a spell inflicting 2D6 electric damage to a goblin.
-She can choose to inflict 1D6 damage instead and attack another nearby goblin for 1D6 damage.
-Boo Son of Jean has a sword of frost inflicting 1D8 damage, but he wants to capture the enemy alive.
-Instead, he sacrifices the D8.
-On a hit, he inflicts 0 damage and the monster's feet are frozen to the ground for a round.*
+She can choose to inflict only 1D6 damage the target and 1D4 damage to another adjacent goblin instead.*

+*Jean has a sword of frost inflicting 1D8 damage, but he wants to capture a goblin alive.
+On a hit, he decides to inflict no damage and freeze the goblin on the spot instead.*
 </details>

 ---